William Franklin: Colonial governor

 William Franklin completed his law education in England, and was admitted to the bar.
 William and Benjamin Franklin became partners and confidants, working together to pursue land grants in what was then called the Northwest (now Midwest).
 Before they left England, Benjamin lobbied hard to procure his son an appointment, especially working with the Prime Minister Lord Bute.

 William was inducted into the original American Philosophical Society, founded by Benjamin Franklin, around 1758.

 In 1763, William Franklin was appointed as the Royal Governor of New Jersey.
 He had asked Lord Bute for the position.
 Bute made the decision secretly to grant the request, not even informing Benjamin Franklin; he intended the position as a reward for Benjamin's role and a move to weaken the Penn faction.
 He replaced Josiah Hardy, a merchant and colonial administrator who sided with the New Jersey legislature against the government in London.
+Franklin during his service as governor signed a charter establishing Rutgers University.
 Randall states:

 Franklin proved an able governor; avoiding quarrels with the assembly, he put forth effort to bring about popular reforms, such as the improvement of roads and construction of bridges.
 He also worked to secure crop subsidies from England and founded the colony's chancery courts.
 He encouraged the assembly to grant a charter to Rutgers, the state university, and curtailed imprisonment for debt.
 He pardoned 105 women sentenced to jail for adultery during his fourteen-year term.
 The Delaware Indians nicknamed him "Dispenser of Justice" after he hanged two Sussex County men for beheading a prisoner during the Pontiac Rebellion.
 He also established the first Indian reservation in America at Brotherton in Burlington County.